Research Advisory Committee

 Professor Maple’s standing in the field has been nationally recognised through her election to the Board of Directors of Suicide Prevention Australia (2013-2018), and was awarded the inaugural Suicide Prevention Australia Emerging Researcher Award in 2007.
 Myf is currently Professor in Social Work, in the School of Health, Faculty of Medicine and Health at the University of New England, located in Armidale in Northern New South Wales.
 Professor Maple is a Graduate of the Australian Institute of Company Directors.

 Professor Helen Christensen, Black Dog Institute

-Professor Helen Christensen is Chief Scientist and Director of the Black Dog Institute, and Chief Investigator for the NHMRC Centre of Research Excellence in Suicide Prevention (CRESP).
+Professor Helen Christensen, AO, is Chief Scientist and Director of the Black Dog Institute, and Chief Investigator for the NHMRC Centre of Research Excellence in Suicide Prevention (CRESP).
 She is a leading expert on using technology to deliver evidence-based interventions for the prevention and treatment of depression, anxiety, suicide, and self-harm.

 Professor Christensen is currently leading a comprehensive research trial of LifeSpan, a systems approach to suicide prevention that combines nine evidenced-based strategies into an integrated community-driven intervention model.
 Her research also focuses on school-based prevention and early intervention programs for mental health problems and suicide.
 Professor Christensen has a leading role in international research initiatives, including ImpleMentAll and Optimising Suicide Prevention Programs and Their Implementation in Europe (formerly the European Alliance Against Depression).